-Whether you're looking to learn more about MCM, beef up your coffee table books, or are in need of a gift for a friend who loves midcentury modern design or knows squat about it, here are 15 books everyone can appreciate.
+Whether you're looking to learn more about midcentury modern, beef up your coffee table books, or are in need of a gift for a friend who loves midcentury modern design or knows squat about it, here are 20 books everyone can appreciate.

 Take an illustrated journey through midcentury modern design with this whimsical A to Z picture book.
 Featuring 80 design stories, each letter covers a single topic of the MCM era — from midcentury modern homes and interior design to graphic design and renowned influencers.
 Trust us, you'll have a newfound respect for your IKEA knockoffs.

 A must-read for new and old MCM fans, the Case Study House program (1945–66) was an experimental project that offered America new, affordable, and easy-to-build modern home models.
 This book displays each of the 36 prototype homes through sketches, floor plans, photographs, and more — and makes for an interesting read or stunning coffee table decor.

 Obsessed with MCM furniture?
 We don't blame you.
 This guide showcases the top 100 most beautiful chairs created between 1930 and 1970 by the likes of Eames, Jacobsen, Nakashima, Wegner, and more.
 Not only will you learn the stories behind the stylish structures, but you'll also get entertaining tips and quotes from designers and fans about each chair.

 Pulling from TASCHEN's three-volume monograph and Frank Lloyd Wright's archives, which the author had unlimited access to, this book gives readers an insight into the mind of the architectural great.
 This book looks at his process while providing images to inspire your next home renovation.